The Best Dog Toothpaste in 2022

 - 10. Petsmile Professional Pet Toothpaste

 Looking after your dog’s oral hygiene is just one of your many responsibilities as a pet owner.
-Unfortunately, this is a duty which is often overlooked, leading to expensive and disruptive dental work further down the line.
+Unfortunately, this is a duty that is often overlooked, leading to expensive and disruptive dental work further down the line.
 Of course, you could get a professional to do the job for you, but this can get expensive after a while.

 The Best Dog Toothpaste

-Natural antibacterial action
+Enzymatic toothpaste with antibacterial action

 Contains no foaming agents